 357. Introduction to World Music.
 Credit 2 hours.
+Prerequisite MUS 111/112 or permission of Department Head.
 Introduction to Music in various world cultures.

 361. Composition.
 Credit 2 hours.
 Prerequisite: Form and Analysis 371 and 372 or permission of the Department Head.
 Composition in the smaller forms.
 May be repeated for credit.